LACMIP/emu/docs/_documentation/taxonomy.md

   Poor | EPICC taxonomic dictionary category for suspicious names.
   Invalid | EPICC taxonomic dictionary category for invalid names.
   Genus changed in Treatise 1996. | Add if rationale for taxonomic update needs documentation.
-  Genus should be in quotation marks. | Track special characters (") using standardized validity comments.
+  Genus should be in quotation marks. | Track the provenance of why quotation marks are present.
-  Occurrence from [locality] should be written as _Genus_ cf. _species_. | Track occurences with special formatting instructions, e.g. "Occurrence from Kuskokwim Group should be written as Mytiloides cf. opalensis."
-  Genus should be followed by question mark. | Track special characters (?) using standardized validity comments.
   Manuscript name.
-Species should be in quotation marks. | Call out special characters (") required to format manuscript names using standardized validity comments.
+Species should be in quotation marks. | Track the provenance of why quotation marks are present.
+  Genus should be followed by question mark. | Track the provenance of why a question mark is present.
+  Occurrence from [locality] should be written as _Genus_ cf. _species_. | Track occurrences with special formatting instructions, e.g. "Occurrence from Kuskokwim Group should be written as Mytiloides cf. opalensis."
   Name found in collection; validity unknown. | Validity of taxon unknown.
 This is different than documenting an invalid or questionable taxon occurrence (see *Citations: Remarks* above).
   Show name to R. L. Squires. | Begin "expert opinion" comments with "Show name to…"